 Over the next five years, specific strategies and actions advancing these goals will be implemented across the university.
 Assessment and review will allow us to see areas of success as well as challenge, and these measures assume the flexibility to respond to changing needs.

-I. Scholarship and Teaching
+I. Scholarship, Research, and Teaching

 • Launch the Center for Law and Racial Justice, an interdisciplinary hub for teaching, research, and policy work on racial equity and justice issues, using a successful Yale Law School pedagogical model that enables students to learn by doing and faculty to turn their classrooms “inside out.”